phpmyadmin/phpmyadmin/docs/config.rst

 Google Cloud SQL with SSL
 +++++++++++++++++++++++++

-To connect to Google Could SQL, you currently need to disable certificate verification.
+To connect to Google Cloud SQL, you currently need to disable certificate verification.
 This is caused by the certificate being issued for CN matching your instance name, but you connect to an IP address and PHP tries to match these two.
 With verification you end up with error message like: